-Procedure by which a qualified an accredited third party gives written assurance that a person, product, process, or service conforms to specific requirements.
+Procedure by which a third party gives written assurance that a person, product, process, or service conforms to specific requirements.

-ISO/IEC Guide 2:2016 [mod]
+ISO/IEC Guide 2:2016.

 chief medicolegal officer

 Medical examiner, coroner, justice of the peace or other official who oversees the operation of a medicolegal death investigation office and/or system.